chipsalliance/tac/projects/MISSION_STATEMENT_TEMPLATE.md

 # (your project name) Mission Statement

 The purpose of this document is to provide a brief introduction to a project or workgroup from a technical, community, or business perspective.
-The document also connects a project's community leadership and governance with the CHIPS Alliance TSC's governance.
+The document also connects a project's community leadership and governance with the CHIPS Alliance TAC's governance.

 ## Guiding Principles (optional)